Shor in the City: Plot

-Five prominent personalities in the city Mumbai are the focus of the film.
+Five prominent personalities in the city of Mumbai are the focus of the film.
 Tilak (Tusshar Kapoor) is a small-time publisher of unlicensed books along with his friends Mandook (Pitobash Tripathy) and Ramesh (Nikhil Dwivedi).
 They kidnap a famous author and force him to give the manuscript of his latest book to them so that they will be the first ones to publish it.

 Abhay (Sendhil Ramamurthy) is a NRI who returns to India to start his own small business and meets Shalmili (Preeti Desai).

 Sawan (Sundeep Kishan) is a young cricketer hoping to break into the under-22 Mumbai cricket team.
 The story focuses on their trials and tribulations as they battle life in the city of Mumbai during the chaotic period of the festival Ganesh Chaturthi.

 The film attempts to address topics such as chance, the never-ending conflict between hope and despair, and self-actualization.
 The film begins with the song "Karma is a bitch," which fits with the major concept of the movie, in which the characters struggle to come to terms with their own actions.
 Abhay has a horrible past that isn't disclosed in the movie, but it's possible that he traveled to India to escape it.
-Tilak initially holds himself responsible for the injury of the child due to the bomb explosion that happens in the movie which brings him closer to his wife and views life from a different perspective.
+Tilak initially holds himself responsible for the injury of the child due to the bomb explosion that happens in the movie, which brings him closer to his wife and views life from a different perspective.
 The goons who traumatized Abhay eventually end up being shot by their own bullets on the day of Ganesha Visarjan.

 Tilak gets a new life and finds his treasure at home.
 Sawan gives up the money he finds at the bank robbery and instead focuses on improving his game for cricket selections and gets support from Sejal (Sawan's partner) too.
-Ramesh is seen applying for jobs and Mandook is protesting at a rally.
+Ramesh is seen applying for jobs, and Mandook is protesting at a rally.
 Towards the end of the movie, all characters move on different paths.